no1se2/HikNo1se/README.md

 # HikNo1se
-insert an hikvision camera IP and check for backdoor vuln SCRIPT BY NO1SE!
+insert an hikvision camera IP and check for backdoor vuln

 ![Screenshot from 2022-07-04 08-00-17](https://user-images.githubusercontent.com/98566890/177084907-69775142-6b99-4923-a1e8-fcf4d914510e.png)